The thought of starting any new writing task can be a daunting one.

 5. Write when you are most alert

 If you are trying to make writing a daily habit, then you want to foster positive experiences writing.
 A few weeks ago, I tried writing at 9pm on a Friday night when I felt exhausted.
-How do you think I went?
-It was a horrible experience which ended in tears.
+How do you think that went?
+Not great.
+It was a horrible experience which ended in tears of frustration.
 Consequently, I didn’t pick up a pen to write for days.